|Pilot 2nd Lt. Tom Reading (survived)

 RAAF No. 12 Squadron, conducted a search using Claringbould's

-Several artifacts recovered from "Big Nig" were put on display RAAF Amberly Museum,
+Several artifacts recovered from "Big Nig" were placed on display RAAF Amberly Museum,

-that caused the force landing and the pilot's flight goggles and thermos found
+that caused the force landing, the pilot's flight goggles and thermos found

-in the cockpit during the recovery.
+in the cockpit.
 Later, these items were transferred to the RAAF Museum at Point Cook and put on display.

 In Australia, this A-20 was placed into storage at the RAAF Museum at Point Cook.
 Parts from this A-20 were used in the